cfn368/on_site_datacenter_mdl/README.md

 Developed by Linus Lindquist for [Erhvervslivets Tænketank](https://www.etank.dk) as part of Kernekraftprojektet.

 A 1 GW datacenter must source a legally mandated fraction of its load from on-site generation.
-The model compares two technologies on annualised cost: a small modular nuclear reactor (KK) that delivers constant output interrupted by a planned annual maintenance window, and a solar-wind-battery portfolio (VE) that dispatches optimally against hourly spot prices.
+The model compares three technologies on annualised cost: a small modular nuclear reactor (KK) that delivers constant output interrupted by a planned annual maintenance window; a solar-wind-battery portfolio (VE) that dispatches optimally against hourly spot prices; and a VE-plus-gas-turbine variant (VEGAS) where the gas plant fires during Dunkelflaute when VE and battery fall short.
 The comparison is run across multiple years and on-site fractions.

 ## Data sources